Socks All Start from Fibers

 Nylon is a synthetic fiber that’s got a well-earned reputation for being one of the toughest materials available.
 That’s exactly why we use nylon to reinforce our socks and make them incredibly durable.
 Carefully optimizing the amount and placement of nylon in our socks to match their intended use helps us walk the fine line of delivering a product that is both rugged and high performing.

-NATURE'S ORIGINAL TECHNICAL FIBERS
+MERINO WOOL - NATURE'S ORIGINAL TECHNICAL FIBER

 One of nature’s finest fibers for making socks, or really any next-to-skin apparel, is Merino wool.
 Wool has long been regarded for its warmth, but until Merino gained popularity, it was largely pigeon holed as the coarse yarn used by your grandmother to knit heavy, winter sweaters.